 Needless to say, I have also heard various interpretations of what Jesus meant by “lukewarm.”
 Some feel that this is describing a church that has lost its fire.
 It is distracted that’s all.
 All they need to do is get busy again.
 Others have said that Jesus’ description, taken in its entirety, gives us a picture of a church full of unregenerate, unredeemed, lost people who are simply religious.
 I am in agreement with the latter.
 I also am in full agreement that Jesus’ description of the church of Laodicea is a valid comparison with the 21st Century church we are in now.

 Let’s dig some here in this passage to see what markers Jesus was pointing out to us that we can compare to our own experience.
 First, he says that they are neither cold nor hot, but are lukewarm.
 This lukewarmness could also be described as halfheartedness.
 In the passage I placed at the top of this post we read of God’s description of the Judean exiles in Babylon with Ezekiel.
 He says they delight in “religious” things, but only to be entertained by them, not to hear from Gods in order to obey Him.
 Does that sound familiar?
 Doesn’t the Willow Creek and/or Purpose Driven Church models create church environments actually built entirely in and around entertaining these types of people?
-The Seeker Sensitive churches actually create an climate that encourages this.
+The Seeker Sensitive churches actually create a climate that encourages this.
 Also, as we have seen lately, the Seeker Sensitive churches spawned or morphed the Emergent movement and from that we have the Social Justice movement attempting to derail our churches.
 They may look different and have different goals, but all three do the same thing.
 They distract the people in these churches from God and from His truth and focus them on the world and self.

 The next characteristic we see in v17 is that these people in Laodicea were backsliders.
 They were sinful unregenerate people.
 The Puritans referred to these people as “temporary Christians.”
 They believed when it was convenient for them to do so, but as soon as things got tough they split.
 As long as the only requirements put on them are religious in nature then they stay and appear to be part of the church, however, as soon as God’s genuine requirements of personal holiness are brought to bear they can’t stand.
 They are all form and function with no spiritual substance.
 They can stay and be content in a formal church setting, but forget that repentance stuff.

 The Laodiceans were also indifferent.
 “Hey, so what if that speaker we had in here last week is anti-Trinitarian, he spoke well and I got a lot out of his message.”
 I call this the Unitarian complex.
-We find this a lot today in the Emergent Leaders and their mouthpieces.
-They accuse everyone who has a problem with their indifference of being judgmental.
+We saw this big time in the Emergent Leaders and their mouthpieces.
+They accused everyone who had a problem with their indifference of being judgmental.
 They also made confusion and ignorance of God’s truth a virtue while deriding those who proclaimed the Truth from the Word of God claiming this was being prideful.
 The SJW people do the same thing.
 They sew confusion about doctrine, belittling it’s importance while elevating social issues above everything.

 So, does Jesus’ description of the church at Laodicea bear any resemblance to our 21st Century church?
 I say yes.
 We are in the midst of a very long and protracted downgrade that Charles Spurgeon fought in his day.
 We are reaping the fruits of well over an hundred years of growing apostasy that began with the liberalization of the church in the 19th century.
 Humanism has all but replaced the genuine Gospel with a counterfeit gospel that preaches a different Jesus.
 Spiritual blindness is rampant.
 Church after church is falling under the spell of the Purpose Driven Church model or the SJW model or whatever the next new thing will be where within the sheep are entertained and taught to focus on each other rather than God.

 The high-jacking of the church is nearly complete.
 There are two clear paths I see before us.
 Either God sends a tremendous awakening to counter Satan’s lies or the Church we have before us is the Great Harlot that is judged by God in the Great Tribulation.
 I fear that the latter is the most probable, but I pray for the former.
 God’s will be done.